IBS

 How to test for SIBO?

-If bacterial colonization is suspected, you may perform a SIBO breath test with Glucose or synthetic sugar.
 In rare, selected cases, it is necessary to prepare the small intestinal juice directly in a complex procedure and to prepare cultures in the laboratory, firstly to detect an increased bacterial colonization and secondly to detect the existing bacterial spectrum.

 For this purpose, the small intestinal juice must be aspirated by means of gastroscopy.